TwIStOy/clangd_extensions.nvim/README.md

             parameter_hints_prefix = "<- ",
             -- prefix for all the other hints (type, chaining) other_hints_prefix = "=> ",
+            -- function to generate the label from origin label and prefix -- eg:
+            --   function(text, prefix)
+            --     if text:sub(1, 2) == "->" then
+            --       return prefix .. text
+            --     end
+            --     return text
+            --   end
+            other_hints_label_maker = nil,
             -- whether to align to the length of the longest line in the file max_len_align = false,
             -- padding from the left if max_len_align is true